2021 Faculty Advancement Seed Grants Awardees

 Lead: Charlotte Clark, Assistant Professor of the Practice of Sustainability, Nicholas School of the Environment

-Co-Leads: Anne Derouin, Professor of Nursing, School of Nursing; Minna Ng, Assistant Professor of the Practice of Psychology and Neuroscience, Trinity College of Arts and Sciences; Billy Pizer, Professor of Public Policy, Sanford School of Public Policy
+Co-Leads: Anne Derouin, Professor of Nursing, School of Nursing; Sandra Valnes Quammen, Senior Lecturer of Romance Studies, Trinity College of Arts & Sciences; Minna Ng, Assistant Professor of the Practice of Psychology and Neuroscience, Trinity College of Arts and Sciences

 This new course is a dedicated space for PhD students to expand their awareness of the contributions of professionals in their field who have an identity different from their own, are from a historically underrepresented identity for their field and/or engage in work on issues of diversity, equity and inclusion.
 The course will enhance academic communities and support students and research collaborators through culturally-responsive scholarship and teaching, and will provide a space for recognition, inclusion and equity among peers.